The Delectable Negro: Contents

-Woodard draws on a wide range of critical methodologies and texts, including Works Progress Administration interviews, advertisements for runaways, and slave narratives.
+Woodard draws on various critical methodologies and texts, including Works Progress Administration interviews, advertisements for runaways, and slave narratives.
 He writes that when Black Americans described instances of cannibalism, they "tried to understand why and how they had become so delectable, so erotically appetizing, to a nation and white populace that, at least rhetorically, denied and despised their humanity."

 Woodard begins The Delectable Negro at the intersection of the transatlantic slave trade and the consumptive appetites of White people.
 While White cannibalism was widely reported in accounts of enslaved Africans from the 16th century up through the 19th, previous scholarship largely dismissed the accounts as superstition or "unfounded indigenous terrors."
 Woodard validates Black accounts, offering evidence of punishment rituals, including an instance of a slaveholder forcing enslaved people to eat the broiled ear of a member of their community.
 Woodard writes how in the autobiography The Interesting Narrative of the Life of Olaudah Equiano, Equiano's recurring fears of being cannibalized by the Europeans who captured him were intertwined with his homoerotic attachments to White men.

-Woodard then examines a series of historical incidents where the slaveowners' culture of honor is bolstered by the consumption and sexualized brutalization of enslaved people.
+Woodard then examines a series of historical incidents where the enslavers' culture of honor is bolstered by the consumption and sexualized brutalization of enslaved people.

 The third and fourth chapters of The Delectable Negro include close textual analyses of the works of Frederick Douglass and Harriet Jacobs.
 Woodard writes that Douglass described slavery "more than anyone else has, as a cannibalistic institution" and suggests that Douglass may have been raped while he was enslaved.
 Turning his focus to Jacobs' Incidents in the Life of a Slave Girl, Woodard argues for a "more fluid conception of gender and black consumption."
 He offers an original interpretation of Jacobs' character of Luke, arguing that the variance and fluidity of Luke's desires and gender enables him "to survive within a culture of consumption."
 Woodard also explores white women's roles inside "economies of power, sexuality, and gender consumption."

 The final chapters of The Delectable Negro trace the notions of consumption to the modern era.
 Woodard approaches the historical figure of Nat Turner, whose flesh was rendered into "medicinal" grease, through William Styron's fictionalized 1967 novel The Confessions of Nat Turner.
 Woodard addresses Black intellectual critiques of the book and James Baldwin's defense of it.
 He links the heteronormativity and anxiety around homoeroticism evident within 1960s Black radical movements to the legacy of the rape of Black men during slavery.

-Woodard locates the Black male interior as a site of both hunger and violation.
+Woodard locates the Black male interior as a site of hunger and violation.
 In describing the "suppressed history and politics of the black, male orifice," Woodard writes how the mouth and anus should be decoupled from sexual practice and instead be used to theorize Black interiority.
 The Delectable Negro reviews 20th-century representations of the Black male erotic interior, including the chain gang oral sex scene from Toni Morrison's novel Beloved.
-Woodard also outlines a genealogy of the uses of Black bodies as figures for a "politics of interiority."
+Woodard also outlines a genealogy of the uses of Black people as figures for a "politics of interiority."